AhmedAbdElghany97/LSB-Steganography/README.md

 # Image Steganography using LSB Algorithm

 Matlab program for Image Steganography using Least Significant Bit (LSB) Algorithm with the following features:
-- Hiding text data in a selcted image.
+- Hiding text data in a selected  image.
-- Extract text data from a selcted image.
+- Extract text data from a selected image.
 - Analyze and compare between the original and stego-image (PSNR and Histogram)

 ## Files